majestyz3/TS-Agility/docs/class1/excersise0.rst

 Class - |classname|
 ===================

-Inh this Exercise you  will:
+In this Exercise you  will:
 - join the UDF course
 - Connect to Windows host system via RDP
 - Login into the RDP